top of page

 State, Local and Property Taxes:

-If you itemize, the limit on deducting the aggregate total of state, local AND property taxes is limited to $10,000 annually.
-Any amounts over this is not deductible.
+If you itemize, the cap on deducting the aggregate total of state, local AND property taxes has been increased to $40,000 allowing more taxpayers to itemize this year.

 HELOC and 2nd Mortgage Interest: